 - GST was implemented and it paved the way for great expansion.

 - Many of our clients opted for us instead of the big 4 Firms to handle their indirect tax matters including migration from the old regime to the new GST regime.

 - With this new expansion, we opened offices in Hyderabad and Coimbatore in 2018.

-- Insolvency and Bankruptcy code, which was brought during this period, gave us new opportunities.
+- The insolvency and Bankruptcy code, which was brought during this period, gave us new opportunities.

-- My daughter Mannya also became a lawyer and a company secretary and started assisting us with NCLT and CESTAT Litigations.
+- My daughter Mannya also became a lawyer and a company secretary and started assisting us with NCLT and CESTAT litigation.

 - Later, Mr. G. Siva Kumar, left his role as a CFO of a very large company to join us and manage Audit, assurance and financial advisory services.

 - By 2019, we had expanded to open a shared office in Pune and the firm size crossed 100 for the first time.

 - Then came COVID.
 It has been a challenge but the firm is still standing steady.

 When I started my entrepreneurial journey, the first year, we had a small client base and I earned 10% of the income I earned in a Big 4 as a partner but I never doubted my decision.